abhinav14kr/amazon-web-services/README.md

-# MINI PROJECTS USING VARIOUS COMPONENTS OF AWS SERVICES
+# Mini Prokects using various components of AWS services

 ## *1. Lambda Serverless Architecture Workflow with Email Configuration*